Skip to main content Link Search Menu Expand Document (external link)

 • Analyze the execution flow from SVC invocation to service routine execution.

-• Examine Asynchronous Input Handling
+• Describe the Process of Asynchronous Input Handling

 • Discuss how the OS Kernel manages asynchronous inputs from various I/O devices.